Get The Compensation You Need After A Car Accident

-Almost 300 people were injured and three people died every single day in accidents on Ohio roadways in 2015, according to the Ohio Department of Public Safety.
-If you or a loved one recently sustained severe or fatal injuries in an accident, explore your legal options as soon as possible because you may be entitled to compensation to cover your losses.
+If you or a loved one recently suffered severe or fatal injuries in an accident, explore your legal options as soon as possible because you may be entitled to compensation to cover your losses.
 Your best source for reliable legal information and for help getting a settlement is a qualified car accident attorney.

-For a trusted car accident attorney who is passionate about helping victims recover full and fair settlements fast, call Levy Law Offices in Cincinnati, Ohio at 513-587-1323.
+For a trusted car accident attorney who is passionate about helping victims recover full and fair settlements fast, call Levy Law Offices in Cincinnati, Ohio, at 513-655-5089.
 The initial consultation is free.
-Our main priority is to provide you with the legal counsel to get the compensation you need and deserve.
+Our main priority is to help you get the compensation you need and deserve.

 - Drug and alcohol test results (for DUI accidents)

-- Records from GPS-enabled devices in car’s diagnostic port (for speeding or reckless driving-related accidents)
+- Records from GPS-enabled devices in cars’ diagnostic ports (for speeding or reckless driving-related accidents)

-If you’ve been in a car accident, you might be unaware of all of the potential damages that you can recover as a result of a car accident.
-You can receive compensation for not only your medical bills and missed workdays, but also many other injury-related expenses, as well as intangible, emotional harms.
+If you’ve been in a car accident, you might be unaware of all the potential damages you can recover as a result of a car accident.
+You can receive compensation for not only your medical bills and missed workdays, but also many other injury-related expenses, as well as intangible, emotional harm.
 Both current and future damages related to your accident are compensable.
-Below are a just a few things for which you can pursue compensation:
+Below are just a few things for which you can pursue compensation: